 These seasonal lists of Alaskan plants do not cover all plants throughout the entire state of Alaska, but are a good starting point in the process of reestablishing our cultural relationship with the use of plants.

 FDPIR program administrators, FDPIR participants, and community members in the villages of Buckland, Craig, Haines, Hydaburg, Kalskag, Kiana, Klawock, Kwethluk and Metlakatla for their efforts and participation in hosting community nutrition education socials, potlucks and recipe contests.
 Also, many thanks to the individuals who gave ANTHC permission to publish their recipes.

-The Nutrition Education Guide is dedicated to the Alaska Native people in hopes of supporting food security and optimal nutrition to help achieve ANTHC's vision that Alaska Native people are the healthiest people in the world. • Lamb's quarters seeds
+The Nutrition Education Guide is

+dedicated to the Alaska Native people in hopes of supporting food security and optimal nutrition to help achieve ANTHC's vision that Alaska Native people are the healthiest people in the world.
-Pond lily seeds

-Wild potato

-Indian rice

-Silverweed

-ANMC Health Fair at AFN

-Flu shot clinic, blood pressure checks, healthy eating tips and more!
-9 a.m.-5 p.m.
-Thursday, October 19 9 a.m.-4 p.m.
-Friday, October 20

-This health fair is made possible by:

-• Alaska Native Tribal Health Consortium Southcentral Foundation - Centers for Disease Control and Prevention - Alaska Department of Health and Social Services - ALASKA NATIVE TRIBAL HEALTH CONSORTIUM HEALTH TRAINING & EDUCATION Winter travel and snowmachine safety tips The winter season is here!
+Winter travel and snowmachine safety tips

+The winter season is here!
 The sun is setting earlier and temperatures are low.
 Snow, ice and freezing rain are conditions that can make traveling during the winter months more difficult and dangerous.
 ANTHC's Injury Prevention program has several tips for safe travel this winter season.

 Use proper safety gear: It is important to wear the proper gear and dress for the weather when traveling in the winter, even when traveling short distances.
 When riding an ATV or snowmachine, wear a helmet at all times.
 A proper fitting helmet could protect you from serious injuries in the event of a crash, such as traumatic brain injury, paralysis and even death.
-Visit https://youtu.be/7QvMyRjSRpk to watch ANTHC's Helmet Safety PSA Dress in layers: To stay warm and prevent frostbite, wear layers.
-It is recommended that your first layer of clothing be made of material that dries quickly and allows your body to breathe.
+Visit https://youtu.be/7QvMyRjSRpk to watch ANTHC's Helmet Safety PSA.

+Dress in layers: To stay warm and prevent frostbite, wear layers.
+It is recommended that your first layer of clothing be made of material that allows your body to breathe and dries quickly.
 Be sure to wear an insulated winter jacket and bibs or snow pants that are windproof and waterproof to protect yourself from the cold, wind, rain and snow.
 You should also wear gloves, socks and winter boots appropriate for cold weather travel.

 Prepare for emergencies: Safe winter travel involves preparation.
 Carry a communication and signaling device with you.
 Before you leave, pack a basic repair kit including an extra spark plug, a belt for your machine and a tool kit to make repairs.
 Other tools that may be helpful when stranded or in an emergency include duct tape, bungee cords, tow rope, a knife, a flashlight, waterproof matches, a flare and a first aid kit.

-Tips for safe winter travel - 1.
-Always wear a helmet 2.
-Dress for the weather, even - when traveling short distances - 3.
-Carry a communication and signaling device with you - 4.
+Tips for safe winter travel

+- 1. Always wear a helmet - 2.
+Dress for the weather, even when traveling short distances - Carry a communication and signaling device on your person - 4.
 Pack a basic repair kit, an extra spark plug and belt for your machine - 5.
 Be responsible do not drink and ride! - 6.
 When traveling in a new area, do your research (staked trails, places to stop for gas, emergency shelter locations) - 7.
 Let someone know when you are leaving, where you are going and when you plan to return

-IMMUNIZATIONS: 'he facts
+IMMUNIZATIONS: THE FACTS

 ANTHC'S Immunization Program works to achieve high immunization coverage rates in all Alaska Native communities and eliminate vaccine-preventable diseases.

 VACCINES SAVE LIVES!

 Before vaccines, many children and adults died of preventable diseases.

 VACCINES ARE SAFE & EFFECTIVE!